PWSampanis/MTG_Data_Engineering_Bootcamp/README.md

 - The user would need to run dbt deps to be able to initialize the repo

 ## Infrastructure setup:
-- 2 service accounts - dbt and prefect (could you use one for both?)

-- GCS bucket creation, bigquery dataset creation (I think dbt external table will build the table).
-It will all rely on the autodetect schema though unless I build the schema into the dbt external table?

 commands I'm running when I restart my vm: